chuanheng02/Distributed-MD5-Cracker/README.md

-Here is a professionally structured and enhanced `README.md` for your project.
-I have organized your specific network configurations into a clear "Testbed Environment" section and refined the execution commands for clarity.

-You can copy and paste the markdown code below directly into your GitHub repository.

----

 # Distributed MD5 Cracker

 **A distributed, multithreaded MD5 brute-force password search system using Java RMI.** *Developed for TMN4013 Distributed Systems Assignment 2 (2025/2026).*